 I’ll be honest, in the past, I had always been wary of the ‘For Dummies’ range of books, almost fearful of them in a way.
 I suppose I thought that in buying one or even reading one, that I would be admitting that I am an idiot or at the very least, that the books would make me feel like one.

-However, I was pleasantly surprised, upon turning to the first page, to find that the books are not like that at all.
-Not once while reading it did I feel as though I were being talked down to, or that things were being slowly spelled out for me.
+However, I was pleasantly surprised upon turning to the first page, to find that the books are not like that at all.
+Not once while reading it did I feel as though I were being talked down to, or that things were being slowly spelt out for me.
 In fact, the books though extremely detailed, are thoroughly explained without coming across condescending.